Quantum Convolutional Neural Networks are Effectively Classically Simulable: Introduction

 To reach this conclusion, we will show the following results (schematically shown in Fig.~\ref{fig:schematic}).
-First, that randomly initialized QCNNs avoid barren plateaus by only extracting and processing the information encoded in low-bodyness (i.e., low-weight) observables of their input states.
+First, that randomly initialized tracing out- and measurement-based QCNNs avoid barren plateaus by only extracting and processing the information encoded in low-bodyness (i.e., low-weight) observables of their input states.
 Second, we will show that the datasets (classical and quantum) used in the literature to demonstrate the power of QCNNs are ``\textit{locally-easy}''.
 That is, that they can be classified by a QCNN that is randomly initialized and trained on the information encoded in this polynomially-sized low-bodyness operator subspace.
-Then, we show that the action of the QCNN is efficiently classically simulable via a new variant of the LOWESA algorithm~\cite{fontana2023classical, rudolph2023classical} or by tensor networks~\cite{orus2014practical}; provided that we are given access to local Pauli classical shadows on the dataset's states~\cite{huang2020predicting,elben2022randomized,sauvage2024classical}.
+Then, we show that the action of the QCNN can be replaced by a classically surrogate via a new variant of the LOWESA algorithm~\cite{fontana2023classical, rudolph2023classical} or by tensor networks~\cite{orus2014practical}; provided that we are given access to local Pauli classical shadows on the dataset's states~\cite{huang2020predicting,elben2022randomized,sauvage2024classical}.
 Crucially, these insights for quantum data also point to the ever-increasing realization that classical algorithms equipped with measurements from quantum computers appear to be an extremely promising path forward for quantum machine learning~\cite{huang2021power,cerezo2023does,huang2024learning}.

 While our results showcase that the heuristic success of QCNNs appears to be tied to locally-easy datasets, this does not mean that examples could exist where the QCNN needs to leave the classically simulable regime to solve a given task.
 In fact, one can readily construct non-classically simulable datasets and QCNNs by embedding Shor's algorithm or some cryptographic assumption into the problem (see for instance Refs.~\cite{cerezo2023does,jerbi2023shadows,gil2024relation}), but these are usually mathematical artifacts that are nowhere near related to realistic practical problems.
 Thus, the field of QML is in dire need of interesting, non-trivial datasets, in which models such as QCNNs can work without simultaneously being classically simulable.
-We present this as a challenge to the community and argue that until the viability of QCNNs for such datasets can be demonstrated there is no reason to believe QCNNs will be useful.
+We present this as a challenge to the community and argue that until the viability of tracing out- and measurement-based QCNNs for such datasets can be demonstrated there is no reason to believe QCNNs will be useful.